-As there are so many options available, you should make sure the provider you have chosen is a reputable one.
-The Asset Based Finance Association (ABFA) provides a list of invoice factoring services with details on a number of relevant requirements.
+As there are so many options available, you should make sure that the provider you have chosen is a reputable one.
+The Asset Based Finance Association (ABFA) provides a list of invoice factoring services, while also outlining a number of relevant requirements.

 Once you've compared invoice factoring quotes to find the right company, you'll need to make sure you meet their preliminary qualification standards.
 Keep the relevant paperwork and information handy so the process is a smooth and efficient one.

 Shortly afterwards, a contract will be drawn up that you should read thoroughly to make sure you understand your commitments.
 This contract will also confirm the minimum and maximum amount of invoices the company will allow – this depends on the circumstances and scale of your operation.

 You will usually be offered an initial advance on your invoices, somewhere in the region of 85 -95% of their value.
 It is then the responsibility of the factoring service to collect the relevant payments from your customers.

 Still not convinced?
 Read more about how invoice factoring compares to more traditional forms of finance – such as an overdraft – and how it can take your business to the next level.